-The AGL Board Audit Committee contributes to the effectiveness of the Company's risk management and monitoring framework.
-It reports to the AGL Board with regard to required enhancements to the risk management framework, e.g. due to regulatory changes, as well as changes in the market and business environment.
-It reviews the Company's audit plan for each year and ensures that adequate arrangements have been made for effective performance of the internal audits, which include a review of adherence to the AGL risk management framework, as well as the external audits.
+The AGL Board Audit Committee contributes to the effectiveness of the Company's Risk Management and Monitoring Framework.
+It reports to the AGL Board with regard to required enhancements to the Risk Management Framework, e.g. due to regulatory changes, as well as changes in the market and business environment.
+It reviews the Company's audit plan for each year and ensures that adequate arrangements have been made for effective performance of the internal audits, which includes a review of adherence to the AGL Risk Management Framework, as well as the external audits.

-B.3.2.2.3.
 AGL Chief Risk Officer ('CRO') and the Risk Management function

-The CRO heads the Risk Management function within the Company and is responsible for setting an auditable framework for all risk-related activities in the Company via the development, maintenance and monitoring of risk policies, limits and guidelines as well as the risk measurement methodology and tools consistent with the Group risk methodology and compliance with any applicable regulatory requirements.
+The CRO leads the Risk Management function within the Company and is responsible for setting an auditable framework for all risk-related activities.
+This includes the development, maintenance and monitoring of risk policies, limits and guidelines, as well as the supporting measurement, methodology and tools.
+It is constructed to be consistent with the Group Risk Framework and compliant with any applicable regulatory requirements.